 Noodles has long desired to be romantically involved with a girl, Deborah (Jennifer Connelly), who lives in his building and whose father owns the local kosher restaurant in the neighborhood.
 While using the men's room in the restaurant, David often spies on Deborah through a small hole in the wall while she practices her ballet steps.
 Deborah, however, mostly ignores his advances, with the exception of an intimate moment they share when the restaurant's closed during Passover.

 The boys become something of a success in their neighborhood, thieving houses and stores and rolling more drunks and other weaker types for small earnings that are substantial for themselves.
 When Bugsy hears that there's another gang that isn't under his control, he and his thugs horribly beat Noodles and Max .
 Undaunted, the boys meet with a local Italian mobster, Capuano, and show him an invention of Noodles' that will allow Capuano to keep all the imported cargo he illegally deals even after his ships crews are forced to throw it overboard by harbor customs agents.
 The first time the boys use Noodles invention, it works perfectly and the boys are overjoyed at the cargo that floats to the surface.
 Max falls overboard and doesn't surface for a seemingly long amount of time.
-Noodles, worried that his friend has drowned, looks for him and is perturbed when Max finally appears.
+Worried that his friend has drowned, Noodles looks for him and is perturbed when Max finally appears.

 The invention is a success and the boys become very wealthy, receiving 10% of Capuano's earnings.
 They rent a train station locker and stash their cash earnings in a leather briefcase, promising that they will only withdraw or deposit funds from the locker when they are all present and that the key will be kept by Fat Moe.
 On their way back from the station, they're attacked by Bugsy, who this time carries a pistol.
-Dominic is the only member of the gang who is shot by Bugsy (being the smallest, he is unable to run for cover as fast as his compatriots) and dies in Noodles' arms.
-Noodles retaliates and stabs Bugsy with a switchblade several times before a policeman tries to stop him - Noodles, still in a fit of rage about Dominic, stabs the cop and is arrested.
+Dominic is the only member of the gang who is shot by Bugsy (being the smallest, he is unable to run for cover as fast as his companions) and dies in Noodles' arms.
+Noodles retaliates and stabs Bugsy with a switchblade several times before a policeman tries to stop him.
+Noodles, still in a fit of rage about Dominic, stabs the cop and is arrested.
 He is sentenced to 12 years.
-His friends turn out to see him delivered to the child reformatory.
+His friends turn out to see him delivered to the juvenile reformatory.

 In the early 1930s, Noodles is released from prison and is picked up by Max.
 Max explains that he and the rest of the gang have set themselves up in an undertaking business.
 However, the mortician's parlor is a front for their real business, bootlegging liquor, which has made them rich.
 According to Max, they run the most popular speakeasy in the city; they hide the scotch they serve in the building's steam heating system.
 A party is held for Noodles on his return and Max introduces him to some new associates, Frankie Manoldi (Joe Pesci) and his partner Joe (Burt Young).
 Frankie and Joe want the gang to rob a diamond broker's they own in Detroit.
 During the heist, Noodles hits and rapes a woman, Carol (Tuesday Weld), who works there; she's a masochist who provokes Noodles into beating her; Noodles also does so despite a stern warning from Joe himself not to abuse her.
 The gang meets with Joe to give him the diamonds and kill him and his men on Frankie's orders.
 Noodles, unaware of the deal that Max made with Frankie to murder Joe, is quite angry with Max; his reasoning is that their gang should not be liable to anyone like Frankie and should operate independently.
 Also, Noodles is concerned that one day Frankie may want Noodles or Max to eliminate the other.
 Max assures Noodles it will never happen.
 As they drive away from the scene, Noodles foolhardily drives their car off a long pier into the bay.
 (A restored scene shows everyone except Noodles escaping the car and surfacing.
 After a few minutes, the guys are worried that Noodles may have been killed by a nearby dredging machine but he appears soon after, a reflection of Max tricking him when they were teenagers.)